Gerardo Flores (footballer): Zacatepec

+Cajeteros de Celaya

+Gerardo Flores played a single match for Cajeteros de Celaya in the Primera A's Apertura 2004 season.

 Monterrey

-Flores came to CF Monterrey in 2005. he began playing with Monterrey's B team in the Primera A, but eventually rose to the first team.
+Flores came to CF Monterrey in 2005.
+He began playing with Monterrey's B team in the Primera A, but eventually rose to the first team.
 During the Clausura 2007 season Gerardo Flores made his professional debut for CF Monterrey under Coach Miguel Herrera, on February 17, 2007, in a 2–2 draw against Necaxa, Flores started and played the entire match.
 After one season with Monterrey Flores was Transferred to Atlas for the Apertura 2007 season.